 This project included a review of existing conditions, such as traffic counts, crash data, and pinch points, as well as a review of constraints, such as right-of-way and utilities, and coordination with the City’s adopted transportation plans and policies.
 On Ross Road, in particular, the City worked closely with Travis County and the Texas Department of Transportation, agencies which also have projects in the immediate area.
 Community engagement was coordinated throughout the project to share information and collect feedback.

 The final Preliminary Engineering Report was completed in early 2019.

 Construction funds were allocated for Ross Road improvements through the 2020 Mobility Bond.
 Early design phases will take place in March and April of 2022 with construction expected to begin in late 2023.

 The Ross Road project team hosted the first public meeting on March 20, 2018 to get community feedback on Ross Road's needs and existing conditions.
 This feedback informed the recommendations we presented in November 2018.

 The Ross Road project team hosted the second public meeting on November 13, 2018.
 The purpose of this meeting was to share recommendations for improvements to Ross Road and get feedback.

 - View the Public Involvement Summary from the second public meeting.

-The City of Austin wants to hear from residents and business owners who live, work, play and use Ross Road in order to inform the development of recommended improvements.
+The City of Austin wants to hear from residents and business owners who live, work, play and use Ross Road.

 Provide your email below to stay up-to-date on Ross Road.